programmfabrik/fylr-gitbook/plugins/overview.md

 Mask splitter that is configured for a text field.
 It shows in the editor whether the field has had the same value in the user's visibility range before.

 * Repository: [https://github.com/programmfabrik/fylr-plugin-find-duplicate-field-values](https://github.com/programmfabrik/fylr-plugin-find-duplicate-field-values)
-* This plugin was developed by Programmfabrik GmbH.

 ## `fylr-ejc-plugin`